Tenants' Rights: The Real Story

 not sufficiently explicit, is the only way to do this effectively.

-What's more, it is fairer, because it gives exactly the same rights and
+What's more, it is fairer, because it provides exactly the same

 remedies to renters who live outside the city limits as it does to